 Do you make time outside of work to do things that you enjoy – play golf, read, learn a musical instrument?
 Do you take vacations?
 These breaks reduce stress and provide mental clarity.

-5. The problem: I don’t have much energy in the day, particularly in the afternoon and evenings.
+Problem #5: I don’t have much energy in the day, particularly in the afternoon and evenings.

 Busy, productive individuals make time to exercise.
 Consider some of these exercises and find something you enjoy: walking, swimming, biking, jogging, or doing upper body workouts.
 It’s great to take breaks during the day to walk and stretch.